-MKT3510: Entrepreneurship and Small Business Management (3)
+MKT3510: Entrepreneurship and Opportunity (3)

 An overview of the entrepreneurship process starting with the individual, the creativity process, the entrepreneurial idea/concept and feasibility analysis and concluding with the business plan.
 Field trip(s) and guest speakers (e. g., alumni and faculty) appropriate to venture startup and infancy are incorporated.
 Topics include forms of business organization, patent/copyright laws, management, finance, store layout, employee theft and franchising.
-PREREQUISITE: Junior or senior status or permission of the instructor
+PREREQUISITE: MKT1450 or MGT1400